Tarsha Whitmore Flaunts Her Bikini Body On A Tennis Court In Sultry Photo

 Australian beauty Tarsha Whitmore put her incredible body on display Tuesday in an Instagram update in which she wore a black string bikini.

 For the photo, the brunette bombshell posed on a tennis court on a clear day with blue skies.
 Tarsha’s bikini was hardly noticeable in the snap.
 The top was a triangle style that covered just enough to keep the picture safe for Instagram.
-A thin string around her hip was the only thing visible of the bottoms.
+A thin string around her hip was the only visible part of the bottoms.
 She also wore a pair of white trainers and crew socks.
 With a tennis ball on the court behind her, she looked like she might have been ready to get in a game after posing for the snap.

 The camera captured her from a side angle as she sat on her feet on the turf.
 With one arm on one heel, she leaned back — a pose that emphasized her voluptuous chest while flashing plenty of side boob.
 As the stunner arched her back, she put her tiny waist and flat abs on display.
 The curve of her pert derrière, as well as her toned legs, could not be ignored as she struck the pose.
 Her bronze skin looked flawless as it glowed in the outside light.